-7 Mistakes Cabinet Manufacturers Make When Buying Cabinet Doors
+7 Common Mistakes Cabinet Makers Make When Buying Cabinet Doors

-Cutting Edge Doors & Woodworking has produced cabinet doors for over 20 years.
+Our team has produced cabinet doors for over 20 years.
 Throughout that time, we have noticed some common mistakes cabinet manufacturers make when they buy cabinet doors for the first time.
+While these mistakes occur frequently, they are avoidable.

 In this article, you will learn the seven common mistakes cabinet manufacturers make when buying cabinet doors and how to avoid them.